daniele22/food-recognition/README.md

 ...
 ```

-By default the notebook uses Google Drive to load and save file, but you can change teh values of some variables at the beginning of the notebook and set different settings, e.g. download the dataset directly from aicrowd urls.
+By default the notebook uses Google Drive to load and save file, but you can change the values of some variables at the beginning of the notebook and set different settings, e.g. download the dataset directly from aicrowd urls.

 ## Running the code locally